 Monkeys, monkeys, monkeys!
 They are literally everywhere in South East Asia.
 So cute, so furry and so mischievous, you’re destined to meet a few during your travels in this part of the world.

 Coming across these (semi) wild monkeys is such a novelty for many travelers, but as animal worlds collide, misunderstandings can occur.
-Not knowing how to properly observe/interact with these creatures can mean the difference between a fun adventure or loosing some personal belongings (or worst case scenario, a monkey bite).
+Not knowing how to properly observe/interact with these creatures can mean the difference between a fun adventure or loosing some personal belongings (or worst-case scenario, a monkey bite).

 By no means am I a wildlife expert, but throughout my travels I’ve had a few run-ins with these creatures (including an almost monkey attack in India!).
-I’ve developed a set of guild lines to follow when visiting temples and other locations where these wild things live.
+I’ve developed a set of guide lines to follow when visiting temples and other locations where these wild things live.
 Having a basic understanding of these little primates and following this simple set of rules has allowed me to safely travel through temples and other attractions that monkeys call home.

 1) Don’t Bring Anything Organic

 They can smell it and they will want it now matter what it is!
-I’ve seen many tourists being relived of their snacks, gum, breath mints and anything else they’re carrying all because the monkey decides he wants it (and what the monkey wants, he gets).
+I’ve seen many tourists being relived of their snacks, gum, breath mints and anything else they’re carrying, all because the monkey decides he wants it (and what the monkey wants, he gets).
 Even water bottles are a bad idea as I’ve seen many stolen right from the hands of unsuspecting victims.
 Avoid being a target in the first place by leaving all food and drink items back in the hotel/dorm room.
 Instead, explore the site and then purchase food and drink after you leave a monkey inhabited area.

+Again, don’t advertise to the monkeys that you have food!
 These aren’t nicely trained creatures that will line up and wait for you to hand them a treat.
 They will take what they want, when they want and there’s not much you can do about it!

 2) Be Careful When Reaching Into Your Bag